uptimejp/postgres-toolkit/docs/en/pt-show-locks.rst

 Summary
 -------

-Shows waiting and blocking lock information with the associated queries.
+Shows waiting and blocking lock information and those dependencies with the associated queries.

 Usage